-From Digital Disaster to Cyber Catastrophe: The Devastating Consequences of Being Hacked
+The Devastating Consequences of Being Hacked

 October 13, 2023

-As the digital economy grows, so does cyber-crime.
+As the digital economy grows, so does cybercrime.
 With every click, tap and swipe, we generate a digital footprint that hackers eagerly exploit.
 Consider the staggering cost of complacency that threatens businesses.
-The trajectory is ominous, with cyber-attacks poised to inflict an estimated $10.5 trillion (£8.6 trillion) in damages annually by 2025 — a 250% increase from 2015 levels. ($3 trillion).
+The trajectory is ominous, with cyberattacks poised to inflict an estimated $10.5 trillion (£8.6 trillion) in damages annually by 2025 — a 250% increase from 2015 levels. ($3 trillion).

-Now, let’s take a moment to contemplate the vast spectrum of organisations impacted by cyber-crime.
-According to the UK government’s ‘Cyber Security Breaches Survey 2023,’ 32% of UK businesses identified at least one cyber-attack on their operations in the last 12 months.
+Now, let’s take a moment to contemplate the vast spectrum of organisations impacted by cybercrime.
+According to the UK government’s ‘Cyber Security Breaches Survey 2023,’ 32% of UK businesses identified at least one cyberattack on their operations in the last 12 months.
 The survey also noted that enhanced cyber security leads to higher identification of attacks, suggesting that less cyber-mature organisations may be under-reporting.

 While phishing is the most common threat vector by a country mile, around one in five (22%) also identified more sophisticated attack types, such as a denial of service, malware, or ransomware attack.

-Among organisations reporting cyber-attacks, 11% of businesses and charities estimate they were attacked at least once a week.
-A concerning one in five businesses (24%) and charities (18%) admit to experiencing negative outcomes directly linked to cyber-attacks including disruptions to websites and temporary loss of access to files or networks.
+Among organisations reporting cyberattacks, 11% of businesses and charities estimate they were attacked at least once a week.
+A concerning one in five businesses (24%) and charities (18%) admit to experiencing negative outcomes directly linked to cyberattacks including disruptions to websites and temporary loss of access to files or networks.

 In 2023, the global average cost incurred by organisations due to a data breach amounted to a staggering $4.45 million (£3.66 million).
-This marks a troubling 15% increase compared to costs just three years prior.
-This upward trajectory in data breach expenses underscores the mounting challenges businesses face in safeguarding their digital assets and customer information.
+This marks a 15% increase compared to costs just three years prior.
+This upward trajectory in data breach expenses underscores the mounting challenges businesses face in protecting their digital assets and customer information.

 Confronted by this relentless cyber onslaught, organisations across the globe are scrambling to bolster their defences with a projected expenditure of $248.26 billion (£203.87 billion) dedicated to cyber security in 2023.

 To help organisations adopt a proactive stance, it is crucial to highlight the potential consequences they may face if they fall victim to a successful hack.
-Keep reading to discover what could happen to your business in the aftermath of a cyber-attack.
+Keep reading to discover what could happen to your business in the aftermath of a cyberattack.

-After a cyber-attack, business operations often experience substantial disruptions.
+After a cyberattack, business operations often experience substantial disruptions.
 Organisations must respond swiftly, launching a comprehensive investigation to determine the breach’s origins and which systems were compromised.

 In some cases, operations may need to be completely suspended until investigators gather all the necessary information.
 As a result, these operational disruptions can significantly impact revenue and hinder an organisation’s recovery efforts.